ahillss/ReverseEngineeringNotes/README.md

 #### a decompiler (optional)

-I've used [IDA](https://www.hex-rays.com/products/ida/).
-Useful for understanding the structure of the code, and also the decompilers can automatically trace the code and find the name of things like externed global variables (from libraries) or identify the virtual tables of classes, which can be difficult when only looking at the assembly.
+ Useful for understanding the structure of the code, and also the decompilers can automatically trace the code and find the name of things like of classes, which can be difficult when only looking at the assembly.

 #### an assembler, or a C/C++ compiler or both (optional)